How Do You Change Medicare Plans?

 It pays to review your package every year and evaluate whether it’s right for you based upon:

-Open Enrollment is the time each year when you can review your coverage and make changes to your plans.
+The Medicare Open Enrollment Period (OEP), also referred to as the Annual Election Period (AEP), October 15 and December 7, is the time each year when you can review your coverage and make changes to your plans.
 You can:

 - Change from Medicare Parts A & B (Original Medicare) to a Part C (private Medicare Advantage) plan